 Simplified acquisition threshold means the dollar amount below which a non-Federal entity may purchase property or services using small purchase methods.
 Non-Federal entities adopt small purchase procedures in order to expedite the purchase of items costing less than the simplified acquisition threshold.
 The simplified acquisition threshold is set by the Federal Acquisition Regulation at 48 C.F.R.
 Subpart 2.1 (Definitions) and in accordance with 41 U.S.C. § 1908.
 As of the publication of this part, the simplified acquisition threshold is \$250,000, but this threshold is periodically adjusted for inflation.
-(Also see definition of Micro-purchase, 2 C.F.R.§ 200.67)
+(Also see definition of Micro-purchase, 2 C.F.R.§ 200.67).

-Subaward is an award provided by a pass-through entity to a subrecipient for the subrecipient to carry out part of a Federal award received by the pass-through entity.
+Subaward is an award provided by a pass-through entity to a recipient for the recipient to carry out part of a Federal award received by the pass-through entity.
 It does not include payments to a contractor or payments to an individual who is a beneficiary of a Federal program.
 A subaward may be provided through any form of legal agreement, including an agreement that the pass-through entity considers a contract.

-Subrecipient means a non-Federal entity that receives a subaward from a pass-through entity to carry out part of a Federal program; but does not include an individual that is a beneficiary of such program.
-A subrecipient may also be a recipient of other Federal awards directly from a Federal awarding agency.
+Recipient means a non-Federal entity that receives an award from a pass-through entity to carry out part of a Federal program; but does not include an individual that is a beneficiary of such program.